Rum Spiked Root Beer Floats with Nutmeg and Homemade Vanilla Ice Cream.

 Regardless of how you serve your root beer floats, I can promise you they will be enjoyed.

-- 1 12-oz bottle good quality root beer (I used Henry Weinhard's)
+- 1 12-oz bottle of your favorite root beer

 - Ground nutmeg, to taste